 Substitutions and Variations

-- If you prefer salt in your BBQ rub, add 1 tablespoon of kosher salt.
+- If you prefer salt in your BBQ spice rub, add 1-2 tablespoons of kosher salt; 1 for a balanced flavor and 2 for a more salt-forward rub.

 - Substitute regular sweet paprika for smoked paprika.